Identifying and characterizing superspreaders of low-credibility content on Twitter: Methods

-As a non-relative gauge, we also compare each ranking to the optimal ranking for our dismantling-based evaluation.
-This optimal strategy is obtained by ranking nodes according to descending values of $M$, where $M$ is calculated by using the evaluation period instead of the training period.
+We also compare each ranking to the optimal ranking for our dismantling-based evaluation.
+This optimal strategy is obtained by ranking candidate superspreaders according to descending values of $M$, where $M$ is calculated by using the evaluation period instead of the observation period.
 That is, the account with the largest $M$ value is removed first, followed by the one with the second largest $M$, and so on, until all users have been removed.
 Note that this optimal ranking is only possible using information from the future evaluation period as an oracle.
 It serves as an upper bound on the performance that can be expected from any ranking metric.